The "Death Chair" of Busby Stoop

 The death chair of Busby Stoop Mock gallows at Busby Stoop

-The infamous "Death Chair" of Busby Stoop was allegedly cursed by Thomas Busby, a coiner who was hanged for murder in 1702 - his body being dangled from a gibbet by the roadside at the Busby Stoop.
+The infamous "Death Chair" of Busby Stoop at Carlton Minniott near Thirsk was allegedly cursed by Thomas Busby, a local coiner who was hanged for murder in 1702.
+After his execution Busby's rotting body was dangled from a gibbet by the roadside at the Busby Stoop in accordance with common practice at the time.

-Legend has it that an untimely end will meet anyone who dares to sit in the chair, which (following a series of associated unnatural deaths) was eventually moved from the pub to the museum in Thirsk at the Busby Stoop landlord's request.
+Legend has it that an untimely end will meet anyone who dares to sit in the chair, which (following a series of associated unnatural deaths) was eventually moved from the pub (where it had been a special ghoulish attraction with visitors sitting in it "for a dare") to a museum in Thirsk at the Busby Stoop landlord's request.

 [N.B.
 Please mention the Eagle Intermedia Vale of York website when making your enquiries.]